Our rating(3.5/5)

 Transaction screen.

-The payment screen gives you two ways to create a transaction.
-The default option is to add a single GBP amount and short description, which could be the product or transaction reference.
+You can create a transaction in two ways.
+The default option is to add a single GBP amount and short description, which could be a transaction reference.

-The other option is to tap items in a product catalogue to add to the cart.
+The other is to tap items in a product catalogue to add to the cart.
 This requires that you’ve added items already, along with a tax rate, product category, unit type and icon colour.
-It’s not a fully fledged inventory system that tracks stock levels and analyses what’s selling.
-It’s just a means to add items to a bill quickly, and itemise receipts in the first place.
+It’s not a fully fledged inventory system with stock levels and complex analytics, just a way to create bills quickly and itemise receipts.

 product catalogue in Revolut Business app